nextflow-io/nextflow/docs/script.md

 // prints java.util.regex.Matcher
 ```

-Refer to the linked Java documentation for the available operations for these classes.
+See the linked Java documentation for the available operations for these classes.

 ### String replacement